GilaCMS/docs/source/install.md

 Before beginning with installation make sure that your web host or local server meets these requirements:

-- Apache 2 server
+- Apache 2/ Nginx server
 - MySQL / MariaDB server
-- PHP 5.4+ with the following extensions *mysqli, zip, mysqlnd, json, gd* and *mod_rewrite* enabled
+- PHP 7.0+ with the following extensions *mysqli, zip, mysqlnd, json, gd* and *mod_rewrite* enabled

 If you want to install gila cms in your local machine and not sure how to prepare your server don't hesitate to ask for help on [Slack](https://gilacms.slack.com)